 There is no academic research about the specific product, however the following report studies the community involvement on his campaign strategy to place more solar jars in the residential areas of Melville in Johannesburg, South Africa:

-Van Zyl, C., Supporting a community through design: Melville, Johannesburg.
-University of Johannesburg.
-2013.
+Van Zyl, C., 2013, Supporting a community through design: Melville, Johannesburg.
+University of Johannesburg, Johannesburg, South Africa.

-Field trials have been performed and some experiences can be found in Suntoy’s SunBlog.
+Field trials have been performed by the manufacturer and some experiences can be found in Suntoy’s Blog.

-The lantern is rated 4.5/5 on Amazon (among 402 reviews)
+The lantern is rated 4.6/5 on Amazon (from 4770 reviews).

-Consol Solar Jar Awards:
+The Consol Solar Jar has won various awards.

 In context photographs (0)